EIBOR 3M 3.91% CBUAE Base 3.65% Best Islamic 3.75% Best Conventional 3.89% EIBOR 3M 3.91% CBUAE Base 3.65% Best Islamic 3.75% Best Conventional 3.89%

 Islamic home finance in the UAE uses structures where the bank buys the property (or a share of it) and sells it back to you at a profit, or leases it to you until the balance is paid.
 The economics feel similar to a conventional mortgage from the borrower's perspective, but the legal structure is different.
 Rates are called "profit rates" rather than interest rates, and every product must be approved by the bank's Shariah board (AAOIFI standards).

-ADIB offers a 3-year fixed at 3.59% (MortgageCompare.ae rate tracker, March 2026).
+ADIB offers a 3-year fixed at 3.99% (MortgageCompare.ae rate tracker).
 That extra year of rate certainty is valuable.
-The reversion margin of EIBOR + 1.45% is slightly wider than NBF's, but three years of knowing exactly what you'll pay each month has a real value that is hard to quantify in a spreadsheet.
-For borrowers who prioritize stability, ADIB's product is the strongest Islamic option.
+The reversion margin of EIBOR + 1.45% is in line with DIB's, and three years of knowing exactly what you'll pay each month has a real value that is hard to quantify in a spreadsheet.
+For borrowers who prioritize stability over the lowest profit rate, ADIB's product is worth comparing.

 Best conventional mortgage rates in the UAE

 Conventional mortgages are straightforward interest-bearing loans.
-They tend to have slightly higher headline rates than the best Islamic products right now, but often come with tighter reversion margins and more flexible terms.
+The cheapest conventional rate currently sits just above the cheapest Islamic product, though conventional products often come with tighter reversion margins and more flexible terms.

-HSBC has been the most aggressive conventional lender in the UAE for the past twelve months.
-Their 3.70% 2-year fixed is the best conventional rate on the market (MortgageCompare.ae rate tracker, March 2026), and their reversion margin of EIBOR + 1.29% is the tightest of any bank we track.
+HSBC's 4.05% 2-year fixed is a Private and Premier tier price.
+Advance customers are quoted 4.25% and Personal customers 4.55%, so check your tier before you compare.
+It is not the cheapest conventional rate, but the reversion margin of EIBOR + 1.29% is the tightest of any bank we track.
 That reversion margin matters more than most buyers realize, because a AED 2 million mortgage at 80% LTV runs for 25 years and you'll spend most of that time at the reversion rate, not the introductory rate.

 HSBC's mortgage team operates out of their wealth centre branches in Dubai (Emirates Towers, DIFC) and Abu Dhabi (Al Maryah Island).
-They require AED 15,000 minimum salary.
 If you already bank with HSBC, you'll typically get a further rate discount or a processing fee waiver.
-We've seen existing HSBC customers offered 3.55% to 3.65% on conventional products with salary transfer commitments.
+We've seen existing HSBC customers offered better pricing on conventional products with salary transfer commitments.

-ADCB offers a 1-year fixed at 3.79% with a reversion to EIBOR + 1.39% (MortgageCompare.ae rate tracker, March 2026).
-The 1-year fixed period is short, but ADCB compensates with competitive processing and one of the smoother application experiences among UAE banks.
+ADCB offers a 1-year fixed at 4.13% with a reversion to EIBOR + 1.39% (MortgageCompare.ae rate tracker).
+The 1-year fixed period is short and the rate is no longer competitive on price, but ADCB compensates with competitive processing and one of the smoother application experiences among UAE banks.
 Their online tracking portal for mortgage applications is genuinely useful.
 Good option for Abu Dhabi-based buyers who want a local bank with strong in-emirate branch support.

-Emirates NBD's conventional product sits at 3.85% for a 2-year fixed, reverting to EIBOR + 1.49% (MortgageCompare.ae rate tracker, March 2026).
-Not the cheapest, but Emirates NBD has the largest retail banking customer base in the UAE, which means they process more mortgage applications than almost anyone and their underwriting team moves quickly.
+Emirates NBD's conventional product sits at 3.89% for a 2-year fixed, reverting to EIBOR + 1.49% (MortgageCompare.ae rate tracker).
+That is the cheapest conventional rate we can source, and Emirates NBD has the largest retail banking customer base in the UAE, which means they process more mortgage applications than almost anyone and their underwriting team moves quickly.
 If your salary is already with Emirates NBD, they can often turn around a pre-approval in 3 to 5 business days.

 Standard Chartered: the 3-year play

-Standard Chartered's 3.95% with a 3-year fixed period (EIBOR + 1.49% reversion) is worth a serious look if you value payment certainty (MortgageCompare.ae rate tracker, March 2026).
-Three years of fixed payments at under 4% is a strong proposition in an environment where EIBOR could move in either direction.
-I think this is the sleeper pick in the conventional category for anyone planning to stay in the UAE for five or more years.
+Standard Chartered no longer leads the conventional table, but its 3-year fixed period (EIBOR + 1.49% reversion) is still worth a look if you value payment certainty (MortgageCompare.ae rate tracker).
+Three years of fixed payments removes a lot of guesswork in an environment where EIBOR could move in either direction.
+Price it against ADIB, whose 3-year Islamic fix at 3.99% buys the same certainty for less.

 RAK Bank, FAB, and Mashreq

-RAK Bank at 3.89% accepts the lowest minimum salary in the conventional space (AED 10,000), making it the go-to for lower-income borrowers.
-FAB at 3.99% and Mashreq at 4.09% round out the conventional field.
+RAK Bank at an indicative 3.89% accepts the lowest minimum salary in the conventional space (AED 10,000), making it the go-to for lower-income borrowers.
+FAB at 3.99% and Mashreq at 3.99% for its Premium segment round out the conventional field, though standard Mashreq pricing runs 4.49% to 4.74%.
 Mashreq also accepts AED 12,000 minimum salary.
-All rates per MortgageCompare.ae rate tracker, March 2026.
+All rates per MortgageCompare.ae rate tracker.
 For a full side-by-side comparison with live pricing, check the rates page.

 Fixed vs variable: what makes sense in 2026